ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 > $$ F_X(b) - F_X(a) = P[a < X \leq b] $$

+In other words, to find the probability of an event between two values, you can simply subtract the values of the CDF at $$a$$ and $$b$$ because it is the sum total probabliity up to each of those points, subtracting them results in only the probability of values between $$a$$ and $$b$$.

 **Definition 3.13** Expected Value

 The expected value of $$X$$ is

 $$ E[X]=\mu_X = \sum\limits_{x\in S_X}^\  xP_X(x)$$

+This is sometimes referred to as the _mean_ of a random variable or function

 **Theorem 3.4**